MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/using-the-console-api.md

 ---
 description: Learn how the Console API can be used to send info to the Console from within an application and obtain diagnostics.
-title: F12 devtools guide: Using the console API - Microsoft Edge Development
+title: F12 devtools guide - Using the console API - Microsoft Edge Development
 author: erikadoyle
 ---